MUTANT BIG CATS - BLACK TIGERS

 Other so-called black tigers are due to pseudo-melanism.
 Pseudo-melanistic tigers have thick stripes so close together that the tawny background is barely visible inbetween.
 Pseudo-melanistic tigers are said to be getting more common; this may be due to inbreeding caused by habitat reduction.
 The observation that black tigers are smaller than normal tigers also suggests inbreeding.
 As humans require more space, tigers are forced into smaller areas with a smaller choice of mates; these conditions promote inbreeding and the perpetuation of anomalous patterns or colours.
 Several apparently melanistic tigers have also been reported.
 Black tigers appear to be smaller than normally coloured tigers although some calim this is because black leopards are misidentified as black tigers.

 In 1772, while in the service of John Company in southwest India, artist James Forbes painted a magnificent watercolour of a black tiger shot a few months earlier by the Nairs in that region.
 The painting appears to have been lost, but luckily Forbes' description of it survives: "I have also the opportunity of adding the portrait of an extraordinary Tyger [sic], shot a few months ago by the Nairs in this neighbourhood, and presented to the chief as a great curiosity.
 It was entirely black yet striped in the manner of the Royal-Tyger, with shades of a still darker hue, like the richest black, glossed with purple.
 My pencil is very deficient in displaying these mingled tints; nor do I know how to describe them better than by the difference you would observe in a black cloth variegated with shades of a rich velvet."
-Similar tigers with faint markings have periodically been reported.
-These would correspond to the ghost markings seen on black leopards and black jaguars.
+In 1965, the entire Forbes collection was auctioned off and there is no record of where the black tiger painting went.
+Similar tigers with faint markings have periodically been reported (similar to the ghost markings seen on black leopards and black jaguars), but a close study of newspaper articles shows that most, or all, were black jaguars or black leopards.

 The Tower of London menagerie, founded in the 13th Century by Henry III and operational until 1831 (it was relocated to its present site in Regents Park, now London Zoo) once contained a black tiger from the East Indies; it was more likely to have been a black leopard.
 The 1786 book "Sophie in London" records Sophie's impressions of this cat: "The all-black tiger, which Mr Hastings brought with him from the East Indies is most handsome, but his tigery glance is horrible."
 The Observer newspaper on 27th January 1844 records a black tiger (also probably a black leopard) intended as a present for Napoleon from the King of Java.
 This tiger was displayed at Kendrick's menagerie in Piccadilly, London.
 Similarly, a black tiger pelt displayed at the Los Angeles Country Museum, USA was probably a black leopard.